| Note: Large images and

 injury that disturbs the anatomy of the hip can lead to compromise of

+this vascular supply.
 Shenton's line and the normal

 neck shaft angle of 120 to 130 degrees (obtained by measuring the angle